-All our PA pupils and their parents are subject to an Action Plan and the plan may include: allocation of additional support through a teaching assistant, use of circle time, individual incentive programmes and participation in group activities around raising attendance.
+All our PA pupils and their parents are subject to an Action Plan and the plan may include: allocation of additional support through a mentor or teaching assistant, use of circle time, individual incentive programmes and participation in group activities around raising attendance.
 All PA cases are also automatically made known to the County Attendance team.
-If your child becomes a PA pupil, we will seek your consent to complete an Early Help Assessment with you and consider convening a Team Around the Family.
+If your child becomes a PA pupil, we will seek your consent to complete a Strengths and Needs form with you and consider convening a Team Around the Family.